Jeda777/Jeda777/README.md

 ###

 <p align="left">Hi!
 I'm Jakub, passionate about programming since childhood and currently diving deep into the world of full-stack development.
-I've been learning and practicing full-stack development for the past three years and  I am currently in my second year of computer science studies.</p>
+I've been learning and practicing full-stack development for the past four years and  I am currently in my third year of computer science studies.</p>

 ###